-The climate at Mangalore is tropical with high humidity and a maximum shade temperature of 36°C. The average annual rainfall is 3330 mm, the rainfall is concentrated in the south west monsoon months of June, July, August and September during which period the average rainfall is as much as 82% of the total annual rainfall.
+The climate at Mangalore is tropical with high humidity and a maximum shade temperature of 36°C. The average annual rainfall is approximately 3330 mm and concentrated in the south-west monsoon months of June, July, August and September during which period the average rainfall is as much as 82% of the total annual rainfall.